jonniedie/SimulationLogs.jl/README.md

 scope(sol, [:a, :b])
 ```
 <img src="assets/scope.svg" alight="middle" />

+## News
+As of version 0.3.0, we can now handle cases where parameters change in `DiscreteCallback`s.
+The callback or callback set must be passed into the `get_log` function through the keyword `callback`.
+Alternatively, just replace your `solve` with `logged_solve` and everything will be handled automatically.
+The logged variables from a `logged_solve` can be accessed in a solution object `sol` as `sol.log`.

 ## FAQs
 ### How does this work with time stepping and variable caches and all that?